gate-computer/gate/Web.md

 Instance strings are UUIDs; RFC 4122 format, version 4 (random).
 When creating an instance, an explicit identifier should not be specified unless migrating an existing instance from another host.

+## Feature detection

+It's safe to query information using GET and HEAD requests at any directory path (ending with a slash).
+The server responds with HTTP status 405 (Method Not Allowed) if the HTTP method is not supported (yet) for the given resource.

+The server responds with HTTP status 501 (Not Implemented) if the `action` query parameter value is unknown.
+New actions may be added at any time, so server deployments might not support all features.
+(Semantics of existing actions don't change for a given resource location.)